Rahulbhatia235/JkTechAssessment/README.md

 # User Authentication and Document Management Service

 ## Description
-This is a backend service built with **NestJS** to manage **user authentication**, **document management**, and **ingestion controls**.
-It provides features such as user registration, login, JWT-based authentication, document upload, metadata management, and ingestion control for document processing workflows.
+This is a backend service built with **NestJS** to manage **user authentication**, **document management**.
+It provides features such as user registration, login, JWT-based authentication, document upload.

 ## Features:
 - **User Authentication:**